HeidelTime/heideltime/doc/readme.txt

 HeidelTime with resources for English and German is one component of our UIMA HeidelTime kit.
 Furthermore, resources for Dutch were developed and kindly provided by Matje van de Camp (Tilburg University, http://www.tilburguniversity.edu/webwijs/show/?uid=m.m.v.d.camp).

+Additionally, whilst expanding the set of domains that HeidelTime can recognize temporal expressions in, english resources for colloquial as well as scientific style documents were developed.
+Colloquial documents are for example SMS or Twitter messages where language is abbreviated to fit a length constraint.
+Scientific documents include for example biomedical studies, in which temporal information is often given relative to a document-specific "local" time frame.

 In addition to HeidelTime with resources for English, German, and Dutch, the UIMA HeidelTime kit contains collection readers, cas consumers, and analysis engines to process temporal annotated